The 15 Best Gene Wilder Movies, Ranked

 Film critic Roger Ebert called "The Producers" (1967) "one of the funniest movies ever made," and it's undoubtedly true, although the same can and has been said of all three of the classic comedies that teamed Gene Wilder with writer/director and master satirist, Mel Brooks, of which "The Producers" was the first.

 Zero Mostel stars as Max Bialystock, a struggling theater producer who hires a neurotic accountant, Leo Bloom (Gene Wilder), to help cook his books.
 Surmising that, from a tax benefit perspective, there's more money to be made in flops than hits, they devise a plan to stage a guaranteed bomb as a way to make a fortune.
 Their concept?
 A wacky, over-the-top musical called "Springtime for Hitler."
-They hire a Nazi writer, a terrible director, and a hippie actor known as "LSD" for the title role.
+They hire a terrible director, and a hippie actor known as "LSD" for the title role.
 What could go right?
 Needless to say, madcap hilarity ensues.

 Imbued with a frantic, zany energy, "The Producers" remains a boldly audacious satire, one that still feels relevant and edgy today.
 Though studios at the time felt it was too brazen for their slates, Brooks found an independent distributor, and ultimately won an Academy Award for his brilliantly hilarious screenplay, while Wilder was nominated for best supporting actor.
-Regarding the Nazi satire in the film, Brooks once said "if you stand on a soapbox and trade rhetoric with a dictator you never win ...
+Regarding the satire of the Nazis in the film, Brooks once said "if you stand on a soapbox and trade rhetoric with a dictator you never win ...
 But if you ridicule them, bring them down with laughter, they can't win.
 You show how crazy they are."

 2. Blazing Saddles